boylea/monitoring_async_talk/async.rst

 * Who am I and why?
 * What and why async?
 * Monitoring
-* How to measure Async
+* How to measure async
 * General solution

 ----------------------------------------------------------------